MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-mailchimp.md

 - Up to 1 million profiles per export to Mailchimp.
 - Exporting to Mailchimp is limited to segments.
-- Exporting a segment or several segments with a total of 1 million profiles can take up to three hours due to limitations on the provider side.
+- Exporting segments with a total of 1 million profiles can take up to three hours due to limitations on the provider side.
-- The amount of profiles that you can export to Mailchimp is dependent and limited on your contract with Mailchimp.
+- The number of profiles that you can export to Mailchimp is dependent and limited on your contract with Mailchimp.

 ## Data privacy and compliance